 - Will your stay in Germany promote existing cooperations?

-- We expect results for the October deadline at the end of January.
+- We expect results for the October deadline at the end of January of the following year.
 Please note that no reasons for decisions will be given.

 - Applications may be submitted online until 11:59pm CET (Central European Time) on the deadline date.
 Applicants are advised to start the online application at least one week before the closing date.

 - Late or incomplete applications cannot be considered.
 Applicants are responsible for ensuring that their applications are complete.